Stonesjtu/go-docker/README.md

 watcher checks job status and manage jobs kill/suspend/resume.
 There can be multiple watchers running in parallel

+## Archiver

+The archiver is in charge of the cleanup of old jobs. go-d-clean.py can be put as a cron task to delete old jobs based on configuration.
+Job identifiers can also be given as parameter to the script to force the archive of those jobs, even if expiration date is not reached.
+*go-d-clean.py* sends archive requests to the go-d-archive daemon.

+Archiver service is required to let user archive jobs themselves.

 ## Configuration

 Configuration is in file go-d.ini.
 One can define the scheduler and executor to use.
 It must be one of the classes defined in plugins.
 One can easily add new ones following godocker/iExecutorPlugin and iSchedulerPlugin interfaces